 Day Highlights Overnight

-Day 2 Cooking Class at Vamos Village Vamos
+Day 2 Transfer to Vamos, Cooking Class in a Village Home Vamos

-Day 4 Botanical Park Tour & Tasting Chania
+Day 4 Explore the Botanical Park & Gardens of Crete, Transfer to Chania Chania

-Day 6 Old Town of Chania Tour Chania
+Day 6 Discover Chania's Old Town with a Local Chania

-Day 7 Knossos and Rethymno Day Trip Chania
+Day 7 Day Trip to Heraklion, Knossos & Rethymno Chania

 Day 8 Depart Chania

 Welcome to Greece!
 Your journey will take you to Crete, the largest and most populous of the 230 inhabited Greek islands.
-Upon arrival to Chania, a city (and region) on the northwest coast, you'll be transferred to your hotel as you get ready to explore this stunning island, equipped with tips from your local specialist.
+Upon arrival in Chania, a city (and region) on the northwest coast, you'll be transferred to your hotel as you get ready to explore this remarkable island, equipped with tips from your local specialist.

 Chania itself will be the main base of your operations during your trip.
 It's the second largest city in Crete and one of the most scenic spots on an island with stiff competition for that title.
 Life in this former Venetian city revolves around its charming 14th-century harbor, narrow streets with winding alleys, and colorful architecture influenced by past Ottoman and Egyptian eras.

-Depending on what time you arrive, take a stroll around town or head for one of the western region's spectacular beaches such as Falassarna and Elafonissi.
-There are also plenty of deserted coves and quiet bays to enjoy total privacy.
+Depending on what time you arrive, you could take a stroll around town or head for one of the western region's spectacular beaches, such as Falassarna and Elafonissi.
+There are also plenty of deserted coves and quiet bays where you can enjoy total privacy.
 For dinner, wander around Chania's harbor and check out a slew of waterfront restaurants with a sunset view.

-Today, you'll head to traditional Vamos village, where the lush greenery and natural scenery will set the stage for your discovery of local food production.
-A resident cook will teach you all about Cretan culinary tradition and some of the island's secret recipes.
-You'll then put her advice into action, creating a full Cretan feast for you to enjoy at the end of your class.
+Today, you'll transfer about 30 minutes southeast of Chania to reach the traditional village of Vamos, set within the Apokoronas region and the foothills of the Lefka Ori (White Mountains).
+Here, the lush greenery and rural scenery will set the stage for your discovery of local food production, as a local cook welcomes you into their kitchen and teaches you all about Cretan culinary tradition and some of the island's secret recipes.
+You'll then put their advice into action, helping to create a full Cretan feast to enjoy at the end of your class.

-Head back to your village lodging to relax for the afternoon before a traditional dinner.
-Don't miss the dakos salad, a traditional dish consisting of fresh tomatoes and creamy sheep or goat cheese served atop crunchy barley rusks and topped with olive oil and spices.
+Later in the afternoon, transfer back to Vamos and put your feet up in your village guesthouse.
+As evening falls, pick a local taverna for a relaxed Cretan dinner and enjoy your final night in your rural surroundings.
+Don't miss the dakos salad, a traditional dish consisting of fresh tomatoes and creamy sheep or goat cheese served atop crunchy barley rusks and topped with olive oil and herbs.

 Plan your trip to Greece